Skip to content

 Are electric cars more environmentally friendly than gasoline or diesel cars?

 Yes, electric cars are generally much more environmentally friendly in operation than gasoline or diesel cars.
-They produce no exhaust fumes.
-In addition, the electricity is increasingly coming from renewable energies.
+They produce no exhaust gases.
+In addition, the electricity is increasingly coming from renewable sources.
 In comparison, electric cars already save 50 to 80 percent CO2 today.

 Do electric cars cost too much?

-Electric cars are somewhat more expensive than gasoline or diesel cars, but prices are continuously decreasing.
-In addition, operating costs are generally lower than for conventional cars.
+Electric cars are by all means somewhat more expensive than gasoline or diesel cars, but prices are continuously decreasing.
+In addition, operating costs are usually lower than for conventional cars.

 Are there enough charging stations for electric cars?

-There are more and more public charging stations, but not yet enoughto ensure nationwide coverage.
+There are more and more public charging stations, but not yet enoughin order to ensure nationwide coverage.
 However, electric cars can also loaded at home or at work which reduces dependence on public charging stations.
 In addition, the network of public charging stations is constantly being expanded due to increasing demand.

 The future of mobility is electric

-Electric cars have so many advantages over combustion engines.
+Electric cars have so many advantages over internal combustion engines.
 Some examples?
-They are quiet and don't smell, they allow you to "fill up" at home and are cheap to use, they run on renewable energy and have a positive impact on the environment. air pollution against.
-What's more, drivers don't have to worry about driving bans or suddenly escalating fuel prices.
+They are quiet and do not stink, they allow "refueling" at home and are cheap to use, they run on renewable energy and counteract the air pollution against.
+What's more, as a driver:in you don't have to worry about driving bans or suddenly escalating fuel prices.

-It is therefore important to dispel misconceptions and clichés and make way for the rapid development of e-vehicles.
+That's why it's important to clear up misconceptions and clichés and make way for the fastest possible development of e-vehicles.

 "We cannot solve our problems with the same thinking we used when we created them."